openstreetmap/software-roadmap/README.md

 ## Operational sustainability

 This is a mix of development and operations work.
-There are several areas that could become urgent and costly for the operations team if we don’t pay down technical debt.
+There are several areas that could become urgent and costly for the operations team if we don't pay down technical debt.

 * Speed up planet dumps
     * Change compression setting during database backup (expected halving of processing time; requires Postgres upgrade)